 Spring Break Activity Week at Mitchell Lake Audubon Center

-From Tuesday, March 13 through Friday, March 16, between 8:30 a.m. and 11:30 a.m., Mitchell Lake Audubon Center gives families a chance to flex their creativity, get some exercise and spend time in nature!
+From Monday, March 11 through Friday, March 15, between 8 a.m. and 11 a.m., Mitchell Lake Audubon Center gives families a chance to flex their creativity, get some exercise and spend time in nature!
 Feel free to arrive anytime, with each day having a different theme.
 We will have crafts and special animal guests to see and learn about.
 Join us for a family-friendly nature walk at 9:30am, focused on the daily theme.
 Bring a picnic lunch and eat outside afterward.
 Snacks and drinks available for purchase.
+Prices are $5 adults, $3 kids.
+Members are free.

 Natural Bridge Wildlife Ranch